ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

    % cd ufs-weather-model/tests
    % ./rt.sh -f -c

-      * To run regression test using NEMSCompsetRun
+An alternative/complementary regression test system is using NEMSCompsetRun, which focuses more on coupled model configurations than testing features of the standalone ufs-weather-model.
+To run regression test using NEMSCompsetRun:

 .. code-block:: console

    % cd ufs-weather-model
    % ./NEMS/NEMSCompsetRun -f

 Regression test log files (ufs-weather-model/log/$MACHINE_ID/* ) will be updated.